 Religious Studies at WashU

-Religion is a major source of inspiration, meaning, and controversy in human societies.
-Fast-moving forces of globalization, migration, and technology continue to bring diverse communities into closer proximity, often creating new religious communities in the process.
-The Religious Studies Program at Washington University gives students the opportunity to learn about diverse religions as well as to study past and current events with a critical but open mind.
+As a major source of inspiration and meaning in human societies, Religion creates controversy throughout the world.
+Fast-moving forces of globalization, migration, and technology bring diverse communities into closer proximity, often creating new religious communities in the process.
+The Religious Studies Program at Washington University gives students the opportunity to use their study of diverse religions to examine past and current events with an open, critical mind.

-Religious Studies covers wide range subjects.
-It could include religion and American or international politics, religion and music, unbelief, religion and literature, issues of race or climate change, or scriptural studies.
-As such Religious Studies embraces research in all its disciplinary and interdisciplinary complexity.
-Courses offered by our program are thus taught by faculty in a variety of disciplines and areas, including The Danforth Center on Religion and Politics; Anthropology; Classics; East Asian Languages and Cultures; English; History; Jewish, Islamic, and Middle Eastern Studies; Music; and Political Science.
+Religious Studies covers a wide range of subjects.
+It can include religion and politics, both domestically and globally; religion and music; unbelief; religion and literature; scriptural studies; and the role of religion in issues like race and climate change.
+As such, Religious Studies embraces the disciplinary and interdisciplinary complexity of this research.
+Courses offered by our program are taught by faculty in a variety of disciplines and areas, including The Danforth Center on Religion and Politics; Anthropology; Classics; East Asian Languages and Cultures; English; History; Jewish, Islamic, and Middle Eastern Studies; Music; and Political Science.

 A major in Religious Studies will help you understand and appreciate the complex ways in which religious traditions inform human thought and behavior.
-A double major or a minor will also enhance a broad range of studies from politics and law to business and medicine.
-So whether you are interested in preparing for the advanced academic study of religion, seeking to complement another area of study, or simply feel the need to acquire a greater knowledge of religions, a major or minor in Religious Studies is excellent preparation for living and working in a pluralistic society and global culture.
+A double major or a minor will enhance studies ranging from politics and law to business and medicine as you learn how religion informs the behavior of people and societies.
+So whether you are interested in preparing for the advanced academic study of religion, seeking to complement another area of study, or simply feel the need to acquire a greater knowledge of religions, a major or minor in Religious Studies will prepare you for living and working in a pluralistic society and an increasingly, global culture.